 If you’ve got the coin, you might even consider investing in a paid service like Karens for Hire.
 The service specializes in several areas, including real estate, cars and customer service.

 Fees vary based on the situation, but typically average $50 to $75, according to the Karens for Hire website.

-If you’re having issues with something you bought from a company and can’t get your issue resolved easily, Clark wants you to reach out in a variety of ways.
+If you’re having issues with something you bought from a company and can’t get your issue resolved easily, Clark wants you to remember to always be kind, even when you’re frustrated.

 “There are multiple things you try.
 You don’t focus on one particular thing, but the overriding thing,” Clark says, “is polite persistence.”

 “Never, never, never not ever, no matter how fed up you are, ever unload on somebody you’re talking to on a phone call at customer no-service, someone you’re messaging at a company, or by posting on social media.”